Tech Capital of Texas

 TikTok, Substack, newsletters.
 Austin creators build personal brands and media companies.

-Claude Code, ChatGPT, Midjourney become standard tools.
+AI tools become standard in the workflow.
 The question is how to use AI authentically.

 “Austin food” is too broad.
 “Austin breakfast tacos south of the river” is a niche.
 Get specific.